School Board Policies » Section L: Education Agency Relations

 Prior to the approval or rejection by the School Board, a public hearing will be held.
 The hearing will follow the same procedure as other public hearings for the School Board.

-The Smyth County School Board shall require a regulation for receiving, reviewing and ruling on applications for the establishment of charter schools.
-Such regulation must include a timeline for the application and review process and the means for reviewing and evaluating each application, including the criteria on which the decision to grant or deny a charter will be based.
-A copy of the regulation, including the review criteria, shall be posted on the division's website and a copy shall be available to any interested party upon request.
+The Smyth County School Board shall establish procedures for receiving, reviewing and ruling on applications for the establishment of charter schools.
+Such procedures must include a timeline for the application and review process and the means for reviewing and evaluating each application, including the criteria on which the decision to grant or deny a charter will be based.
+A copy of the procedures, including the review criteria, shall be posted on the division's website and a copy shall be available to any interested party upon request.

 School Board Decision